EE2dev/sequence-explorer/README.md

 ```

 ### 3.2 Adding additional quantities to the nodes
-You might add additional node quantities from a separate file.
+You might add additional node quantities which have to be stored in a separate file.
 This additional file has to be in the same directory as the main csv file and has to be named as the main file with "_nodes" added to the file name.
 E.g. original file: `my_sankey_file.csv`--> `my_sankey_file_nodes.csv`